uninstallio/android-sdk/README.md

 This guide will provide you step by step details on how to integrate the SDK in just a few minutes.
 Following steps outline the integration process in details.

 ### Steps to integrate the sdk to your Android project.

-1. Setup - Clone the github repository or download and unzip the zip file .
+1. Setup - Clone the github repository or download the zipped file .
 2. Add SDK jar files to libs folder.
-3. Configure SDK settings in the Your project's AndroidManifest.xml file.
+3. Set the SDK “Token and Secret” in Your project's string.xml file.
-4. Set the SDK “Token and Secret” in Your project's string.xml file.
+4. Configure SDK settings in the Your project's AndroidManifest.xml file.
 5. Initialize the SDK - In the main activity class.
 6. Passing Information to SDK.
     a) Unique System User ID and Email ID.